 Standard treatments for asthmatic bronchitis include certain medications, such as albuterol, which acts wonderfully as a short-term bronchial constriction and congestion reliever.
 Its main purpose is to clean the bronchial tubes, but one should never consume this medicine without consulting a doctor.

 Furthermore, your doctor can also prescribe the regular use of inhalers or if you’re finding it extremely difficult to breathe regularly, you have to maintain a constant supply of oxygen at your living place.
+Herbal natural remedies are also a good alternative to treat asthma.

 Prevention of Asthmatic Bronchitis